wcm-io/io.wcm.wcm.core.components/bundles/core/src/main/webapp/app-root/components/teaser/v1/README.md

 * Inherits all features from its [super component][extends-component]
 * Uses [wcm.io Media Handler][wcmio-handler-media] for processing the teaser image
+* Dynamic media support is supported automatically if enabled
 * Allows to select media format(s) and auto-cropping in the content policy
 * Allows to define responsive image settings in the content policy, allowing to select between image element with sizes and srcset attributes, or picture and sources elements
 * Automatically customizes the in-place image editor cropping ratios to  the selected/the applications media formats